 - The Center for Student Engagement & Community Partnerships (CSECP), is established under Outreach & International Affairs at Virginia Tech.
 The Service-Learning Center, the original VT-ENGAGE program, and other service-related endeavors previously housed in other campus units are united under the CSECP umbrella.
 The first director, Dr. James Dubinsky, becomes instrumental in defining the vision for the center, bringing together functions related to service-learning, community partnerships, and the integration of service and volunteerism in the co-curricular life of Virginia Tech students.

 - Virginia Tech launches VT-ENGAGE volunteer initiative to honor April 16 victims.
 The initiative is designed to engage the university community in service, with a goal of completing a total of 300,000 hours by April 16, 2008.

 - In January, Michele James-Deramo begins as the first Director of Service-Learning.
 Within its first year, the Service-Learning Center received a multi-year Learn and Serve America: Higher Education grant enabling the development of a robust infrastructure and facilitating partnerships with units across the university.
 Subsequent Learn and Serve grants, along with support from Jessie Ball DuPont, Dollar General, and the Foundation of the Roanoke Valley generate opportunities linking as many as 3,500 students annually to communities across the region.

 - In March, a coalition of faculty, students, and community partners, launch an initiative to formalize service-learning at Virginia Tech.
-Led by Lucinda Roy, Associate Dean in the College of Arts & Sciences, and Cornel Morton, Dean of Students, the committee proposes that service-learning may be the most innovative and creative means to combat student apathy, foster communication between campus and external communities, and serve the needs of Southwest Virginia in practical and lasting ways.
+Led by Lucinda Roy, associate dean in the College of Arts and Sciences, and Cornel Morton, dean of students, the committee proposes that service-learning may be the most innovative and creative means to combat student apathy, foster communication between campus and external communities, and serve the needs of Southwest Virginia in practical and lasting ways.